MartinAriasV/Explorador-de-Emociones/docs/APP_BLUEPRINT.md

   const [showWelcome, setShowWelcome] = useState(false);
   const [isInitialLoad, setIsInitialLoad] = useState(true);

-  // This useEffect runs ONCE after the initial data load.
-  // It's responsible for checking if a profile exists and creating one if it doesn't.
-  // It also handles showing the welcome tour for brand new users. useEffect(() => {
+  useEffect(() => {
     if (user && !isLoading && isInitialLoad) {
       addProfileIfNotExists().then(isNewUser => {